xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 	>
 	> The maximum test cases failure must be greater than 0 and a natural number (1,2,3...).
 Otherwise, Katalon Studio will not start the execution.

  3. After you are done with the configuration, click **Generate command**.
-A command contains the `-maxFailedTests` option is generated.
+A command containing the `-maxFailedTests` option is generated.

 	Copy the generated command to use in Console mode.

 	<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/condition-to-stop/generate%20command%201.png" width=70%>

-	You can also run execution with the property file.
+	You can also execute the test with the property file.
 To save the property file in the **Execution Configurations** dialog, click **Generate property file > Save**.

 ### With Command-line option